Elm: Species and species cultivars

-In North America, careful selection has produced a number of trees resistant not only to DED, but also to the droughts and cold winters that occur within the continent.
+In North America, careful selection has produced a number of trees resistant not only to DED, but also to the droughts and cold winters that occur on the continent.
 Research in the United States has concentrated on the American elm (U. americana), resulting in the release of DED-resistant clones, notably the cultivars 'Valley Forge' and 'Jefferson'.
 Much work has also been done into the selection of disease-resistant Asiatic species and cultivars.

-In 1993, Mariam B. Sticklen and James L. Sherald reported the results of experiments funded by the U.S. National Park Service and conducted at Michigan State University in East Lansing that were designed to apply genetic engineering techniques to the development of DED-resistant strains of American elm trees.
+In 1993, Mariam B. Sticklen and Mark G. Bolyard reported the results of experiments funded by the US National Park Service and conducted at Michigan State University in East Lansing that were designed to apply genetic engineering techniques to the development of DED-resistant strains of American elm trees.
 In 2007, A. E. Newhouse and F. Schrodt of the State University of New York College of Environmental Science and Forestry in Syracuse reported that young transgenic American elm trees had shown reduced DED symptoms and normal mycorrhizal colonization.